You Need A Second Passport Right Now More Than Ever Before In History

 The Importance Of Having Options

-The point is we’ve had options.
+The point is we had and continue to have options.
 We didn’t find ourselves at the mercy of any single government or set of pandemic rules and restrictions.
 We chose to stay in Paris because, for us, it was the best choice, knowing that, if that changed, we could reposition.

 We’ve been preparing for a situation like this for a long time.
-If you’re just beginning to realize that you, too, need to put options in place for you and your family, the first thing to understand is that you can’t obtain a second passport overnight.
+If you’re just beginning to realize that you, too, need to put these kinds of options in place for you and your family, the first thing to understand is that you can’t obtain a second passport overnight.

 In most cases, you must be resident in a country for five years to become eligible for citizenship.
 Then the naturalization process can take another year or more.